hashicorp/nomad/website/source/docs/http/jobs.html.md

 # /v1/jobs

-The `jobs` endpoint is used to query the status of existing jobs in Nomad and to to register new jobs.
+The `jobs` endpoint is used to query the status of existing jobs in Nomad and to register new jobs.
 By default, the agent's local region is used;
 another region can be specified using the `?region=` query parameter.

 ## GET